awesome-soft/awesome-ubuntu/README.md

 * [Atom](https://atom.io/) - Atom is a free and open-source text and source code editor for MacOS, Linux, and Windows with support for plug-ins written in Node.js, and embedded Git Control, developed by GitHub.
 * [Android Studio](https://developer.android.com/studio/) - The official IDE for Android, based on Intellij IDEA.
 * [NetBeans IDE](https://netbeans.org/) - Free and open-source IDE, mainly used for Java development, but supports many other languages and frameworks.
+* [CodeBlock](http://www.codeblocks.org/) - Codeblocks is a cross-platform IDE built around wxWidgets, designed to be extensible and configurable.
+Runs on Windows and Linux.
 * [TexMaker](http://www.xm1math.net/texmaker/) - Texmaker is a free, modern and cross-platform LaTeX editor.

 ## Markdown